David Miranda loses detention legal battle

 She told the BBC: "There was information that David Miranda was carrying stolen, highly classified documents that had been stolen by Edward Snowden.

-"We were very concerned that if those documents reached the public domain people's safety would be put at risk."'Abuse of power'
+"We were very concerned that if those documents reached the public domain people's safety would be put at risk."

 However, Mr Greenwald again criticised the UK government, adding that he would not be deterred "by this kind of thuggish behaviour".